 Are Yellow Toenails The Result Of Fungus?

 In many cases, toenail fungus leads to yellow toenails.
 Fungal infections in nails are often triggered by personal habits, like wearing shoes manufactured with non-breathable materials which allow sweat to get mixed with bacteria.
 Other possible causes might include not letting toenails air out or walking barefoot in public places that are wet.
 Fungi thrive in moist, warm, dark places like a close-toed shoe.

 Athletes are individuals that spend a lot of their time in one single pair of shoes doing repetitive movements such as running, jumping, stopping, and starting.
 Each one of these makes toes more vulnerable to potential trauma.
 Wearing the very same shoes day in, day out, particularly with a lot of sweat and not being aired out in between, promotes bacterial and fungal infections, which might lead to something like discolored toenails.

 What Treatment Options Are There?

 More severe infections might see your doctor offer an oral antifungal medicine like Lamisil or Sporanox.
-Should these treatment methods not work, your physician might think about surgical removal of any toenail that is yellow and infected.
-That's often done when any patient is no longer able to walk around otherwise function on that toe.
-Typically, the removal of any infected nail lets a new one have a chance to grow in, but that might take as long as a year.
+Should these treatment methods not work, your physician might think about surgically removing any toenail that is yellow and infected.
+That's often done when the patient is no longer able to walk around or otherwise function on that toe.
+Typically, the removal of an infected nail lets a new one have a chance to grow in, but that might take as long as a year.

 What Side Effects Do Treatments Have?

 Many treatment medications have known side effects.
 However, certain medications only contain a single or pair of the key natural ingredients.
 Having said all this, there's one product available that's widely assumed not to have side effects.